Combinatorial Hopf algebra structure on packed square matrices

+\begin{Theoreme} The vector space~$\ASM$, endowed with the product and coproduct of~$\MT{1}$, forms a free, cofree, and self-dual bigraded Hopf algebra which admits a bidendriform bialgebra structure. \end{Theoreme} \begin{proof} Let $\delta_1$ and $\delta_2$ be two ASMs of respective sizes $n_1$ and $n_2$ and let $M \in M^{\delta_1} \cshuffle M^{\delta_2}$.
+Let us denote by $M_1$ (resp. $M_2$) the matrix consisting in the first $n_1$ (resp. last $n_2$) rows of $M$.
+By construction, $M_1$ contains columns coming from $\delta_1$ and some null columns.
+The relative order of columns of $M^{\delta_1}$ is the same as in $M_1$, \ie, the $i$th column of $M^{\delta_1}$ is the $i$th nonzero column of $M_1$.
+Hence, the rows of $M_1$ start and end with $\Plus$ and then $\Plus$ and $\Moins$ alternate.
+Similarly, the same property is satisfied in $M_2$.
+Furthermore, the nonzero column of $M_1$ are followed by null columns of $M_2$ and the nonzero column of $M_2$ are preceded by null columns of $M_1$.
+Hence, the columns of $M$ start and end with $\Plus$ and $\Plus$ and $\Moins$ alternate.
+Thus $M$ is an ASM so that $\ASM$ is stable for the product of~$\MT{1}$.

+Let $\delta$ be an ASM and $L \bullet R$ be a column decomposition of $M^\delta$.
+By Lemma~\ref{lem:Decomposition}, a column decomposition never splits a matrix by separating two nonzero entries on a same row.
+Then, the nonzero rows of $L$ and $R$ start and end with $\Plus$ and $\Plus$ and $\Moins$ alternate.
+Thus, $\Compr(L)$ and $\Compr(R)$ are ASMs and $\ASM$ is stable for the coproduct of~$\MT{1}$.

+This shows that $\ASM$ is a Hopf subalgebra of~$\MT{1}$ and also that~$\ASM$ inherits from the bidendriform bialgebra structure of~$\MT{1}$ (see Theorem~\ref{thm:PMBidendriforme}).
 Finally, since~$\ASM$ admits a bidendriform bialgebra structure, by~\cite{Foi07}, it is free, cofree, and self-dual. \end{proof}

-From now, we shall see~$\ASM$ as a simply graded Hopf algebra so that the degree of any~$\FF_{M^\delta}$, where~$\delta$ is an ASM, is the size of~$\delta$.
-Dimensions of~$\ASM$ form Sequence~\Sloane{A005130} of~\cite{Slo} and first terms are
+From now, we shall see~$\ASM$ as a simply graded Hopf algebra so that the degree of any~$\FF_{\delta}$, where~$\delta$ is an ASM, is the size of~$\delta$.
+The dimensions of~$\ASM$ form Sequence~\Sloane{A005130} of~\cite{Slo} and the first few terms are

 By using same arguments as those used in Section~\ref{subsec:Mult_Liberte}, one can build multiplicative bases of~$\ASM$ by setting, for any ASM~$\delta$,